D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 You can check the default path by running `which python` in the command line prompt.
 If you do not have Python installed, please visit [here](https://www.python.org/downloads/) for more details.

-You can skip the next part if the visualization scripts and data are located on your personal device.
-Otherwise we have a few suggestions for users computing on a cluster (e.g. Iris or Portal).

-*[NoMachine]( https://www.nomachine.com/download) is a useful application that will allow you to plot figures from within the cluster.
-*If you insist on not using NoMachine, then you will need to set up X11 forwarding.
-For example, Mac users can download [this application]( https://www.xquartz.org/).
+If you are running the visualization scripts from within a computing cluster (e.g. Iris or Portal), you will need X11 forwarding to display the plots on your screen.
+[NoMachine]( https://www.nomachine.com/download) is a useful application that will securely forward the plots to your display via the NoMachine virtual session.

 The scripts depend upon the following packages